 Amazon spends a lot of time preparing and planning the annual vendor negotiation process.
 So you should too!

 Once you’ve gathered your data, your budgets and know what value you bring to the table, start preparing different scenarios.
 You should be clear about how an ideal, realistic, and worst-case scenario would look like in your JBP process.

 For example, what is your contingency plan if Amazon asks for a 5% increase in trading terms?
-Or: What if Amazon stops selling your products as part of the negotiation process?
+Or: What if Amazon stops selling your products due to low profitability?